DSeq-JEPA: Discriminative Sequential Joint-Embedding Predictive Architecture: Supplementary Material

-\subsection{Pre-training}
+Following I-JEPA~\cite{ijepa}, our model consists of three modules: a context encoder $f_{\phi}$, a target encoder $f_{\bar{\phi}}$, and a predictor $g_{\theta}$, all built upon the Vision Transformer (ViT) \cite{vit}.
+The context and target encoders follow the standard ViT design, while the predictor is implemented as a lightweight ViT variant.
+We evaluate \ours~with ViT-B/16, ViT-L/16, and ViT-H/16 backbones to demonstrate its effectiveness and scalability.

+While the overall architecture closely follows I-JEPA, we append an auxiliary class token to both the context and target encoders, following MAE~\cite{mae}, to maintain compatibility with standard ViT-based downstream tasks.
+This token acts as a stable semantic reference that slightly improves the reliability of attention-based region selection without altering the predictive formulation or training objective.

+\subsubsection{(2) Pre-training}

-\paragraph{Optimization Strategy.} For optimization, we follow the same setting as I-JEPA~\cite{ijepa} and C-JEPA~\cite{cjepa}, using the AdamW \cite{adamw} optimizer with cosine learning rate scheduling and warmup strategy, which starts from $1e$-$4$ and linearly warmup until $1e$-$3$ during first 15 epochs and ends at $1e$-$6$.
-Also, we tuned the weight decay value with cosine annealing, which starts from $4e$-$2$ and ends at $4e$-$1$.
-We initialized the target-encoder weights with the context-encoder weights, and updated the parameters of the target encoder by an exponential moving average (EMA) with decay factors increasing from $0.996$ to $1.0$.
+\paragraph{Optimization.} We follow the same optimization setting as I-JEPA~\cite{ijepa} and C-JEPA~\cite{cjepa}, using the AdamW optimizer with cosine learning rate scheduling and linear warmup.
+The learning rate starts from $1e$-$4$ and linearly increases to $1e$-$3$ during the first 15 epochs, and then decays to $1e$-$6$ following a cosine schedule.
+The weight decay is also scheduled with cosine annealing, increasing from $4e$-$2$ to $4e$-$1$.
+The target encoder is initialized with the context encoder weights and updated via exponential moving average (EMA) with decay factors gradually increasing from $0.996$ to $1.0$.

-\paragraph{Training Protocol.} We pre-train \ours~for $600$ epochs.
-The input images were resized to $224\times224$ pixels, with a global batch size of $2048$.
+\paragraph{Training Protocol.} We pre-train \ours~for $600$ epochs with input images resized to $224\times224$ for ViT-B/16 and ViT-L/16.
+For the larger ViT-H/16 model, we train for $300$ epochs with a higher input resolution of $448\times448$.
+The global batch size was set to $2048$.
 Data augmentation techniques included random resized cropping with a random scale within $[0.3, 1.0]$.
 Following I-JEPA, we do not use hand-crafted data augmentations such as horizontal flipping, Gaussian blur, and color distortion.
-In \Cref{sec:atten_ge}, the saliency map is obtained from the 10-th layer, and in \Cref{sec:drs}, $\alpha = 0.15$ is used to discard small connected regions.
-Masks for all discriminative regions were sampled at a scale between $0.15$ and $0.2$, ensuring a minimum of 10 patches per mask.
-We set the number of regions to $5$, the same with I-JEPA.
-Overlapping between masks is not allowed.
-We set the window size to $3$ in the max pooling operation.
+The saliency map is extracted from the $10$th layer, and regions ($|R_k|<0.15hw$) are removed.
+Masks for discriminative regions were sampled with scales between $0.15$ and $0.2$, ensuring a minimum of 10 patches per mask.
+We set the number of regions $N$=5, the same as I-JEPA.
+Masks are enforced to be non-overlapping.

+\paragraph{Alternative Attention Proxy.} We also evaluate a gradient-based attention proxy using a label-free Grad-CAM formulation~\cite{gradcam}.
+Specifically, we backpropagate the self-supervised prediction objective $\mathcal{L}_{\mathrm{pred}}$ to obtain gradients with respect to the spatial tokens of the last transformer block and derive the attention map following the Grad-CAM procedure:

+This proxy is used only for ablation analysis; our default method uses the \texttt{[CLS]}-based attention.